Cyber-Mint/wg-vpn/docs/local_deploy.md

 ```

 This command will use your SSH key for authentication and sudo access, without prompting for passwords.

+> The local deployment differs from the production deployment in that:<br>- it does not use a FQDN but rather just an IP address<br>- it therefore cannot run `letsencrypt` as consequentially runs as "http" not "https".<br>

 ### Deployment Alternatives